Riding into the Crosshairs

 The next day we came into Wicks.
 I mistook the line of gutted buildings for a ghost-town until a white S.U.V pulled up in front of an oversized trailer home.
 The old couple that stepped out of the car asserted that we were lost which I confirmed with a nervous laugh.
 I noticed the corpse of a recently shot deer strung up to dry from the roof of a derelict shack across the street, and that served as a slight intimidation while asking for directions back to the main highway.
 The man told me that it was necessary to backtrack on the road I had just come down some six or seven miles, he was describing a route that we had been avoiding in favor of a shorter one through the mountains.
 After informing the man of the presence of a direct road from Wicks to the highway his wife laughed out loud, “yeah, Finn Gulch, my god you boys will still be riding on that till night comes”.
 The man reasserted his advice that we backtrack seven miles, saying that biking up Finn Gulch as foolhardy; “You don’t realize how many people we have to pull out of that mess in the winter!”.
 The woman sent us off with a bag full of her ‘Wicks Famous” cookies, telling us to be safe.
 Naturally we ignored the local wisdom and ascended Finn Gulch amidst the boisterous protests of innumerable dogs that erupted in spasmodic discontent in every yard along the road.
 Indeed the hill proved to be treacherous being close to a twenty percent grade covered with slushy snow, it was however little over two miles long, and as we crested the hill top and gazed over the vast stretches of mine terraced hills we laughed in triumph over local wisdom.
 It would be all downhill from here to the city of Butte, where we would inevitably begin again exploit the warm local hospitality.

-One thought on “Riding into the Crosshairs
+1 thoughts on “Riding into the Crosshairs

 1. Florian says: